Hieronymus Bosch: The Garden of Earthly Delights

-The right panel presents a hellscape; a world in which humankind has succumbed to the temptations of evil and is reaping eternal damnation.
-Set at night, the panel features cold colours, tortured figures and frozen waterways.
-The nakedness of the human figures has lost any eroticism suggested in the central panel, as large explosions in the background throw light through the city gate and spill onto the water in the panel's midground.
+The right panel presents a hellscape: a world in which humankind has succumbed to the temptations of evil and is reaping eternal damnation.
+Set at night, the panel features cold colours, tortured figures, and frozen waterways.
+The nakedness of the human figures has lost any eroticism suggested in the central panel.
+Large explosions in the background throw light through the city gate and spill onto the water in the panel's midground.